erikmalm/kth-ht100x-thesis-db/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Prerequisites
+- Java 11 or higher
+- PostgreSQL